Aaron Sorkin: 2007–2015: Return to film and The Newsroom

 HBO ordered a pilot episode in January 2011 with the working title More as This Story Develops, with Scott Rudin serving as an executive producer.
 In September, HBO ordered a 10-episode series of The Newsroom with a premiere date of June 2012.
 A day after the second episode aired, HBO renewed the series for a second season.
 Sorkin said The Newsroom "is meant to be an idealistic, romantic, swashbuckling, sometimes comedic but very optimistic, upward-looking look at a group of people who are often looked at cynically.
 The same as with The West Wing, where ordinarily in popular culture our leaders are portrayed either as Machiavellian or dumb; I wanted to do something different and show a highly competent group of people."
 The series concluded after its third season.

 In 2015, Danny Boyle's biographical drama Steve Jobs was released.
 The screenplay by Sorkin was based on Walter Isaacson's biography of Steve Jobs, and starred Michael Fassbender as Jobs, Kate Winslet as Joanna Hoffman, Jeff Daniels as John Sculley, and Seth Rogen as Steve Wozniak.
 Sorkin expressed hesitation for tackling the film, saying "it was a little like writing about the Beatles—that there are so many people out there who know so much about him [Jobs] and who revere him that I just saw a minefield of disappointment. [...]
 Hopefully, when I'm done with my research, I'll be in the same ball park of knowledge about Steve Jobs".
 He won a Golden Globe Award for Best Screenplay, although some journalists were surprised that he did not receive an Academy Award nomination in the same category.

 2016–present: Film directing debut and Broadway work

-To Kill a Mockingbird
+To Kill a Mockingbird and Camelot

 In February 2016, it was announced that Sorkin would adapt Harper Lee's To Kill a Mockingbird for the stage, reuniting with Jeff Daniels, who would portray Atticus Finch.
 This would be Sorkin's first collaboration with director Bartlett Sher.
 His Broadway adaptation opened on December 13, 2018, to positive reviews at the Shubert Theatre.
-The play received nine Tony Award nominations, although notably not for Best Play.
-Despite initial legal disputes with the Harper Lee estate and controversy regarding actions by producer Scott Rudin, the play was a financial success where it transferred to the West End and embarked on a national tour.
-The play returned to Broadway following the COVID-19 pandemic, with Daniels returning to the role.